Blog

 Should you Focus on Unit versus End-to-End Tests?

 The best part of a presentation might just be the Q&A. After all, that is the part where the material meets the actual life experiences of the audience.
 About a month ago, we hosted a panel discussion titled “Revisiting the Test Automation Pyramid – 20 years later.”
-The panel attracted a lot of great questions,
+The panel attracted

 Read More